One bite of this Chocolate Chip Sheet Cake, and I swear everything just feels right in the world

 To Store: Place leftovers in an airtight container and store at room temperature for 2-3 days.
 Refrigerate for up to 1 week, warming to room temperature before enjoying.

-To Freeze: Wrap the cooled cake in plastic and foil, then freeze for 2-3 months.
+To Freeze: Wrap the cooled cake in plastic wrap and foil, then freeze for 2-3 months.
 Thaw in the fridge and add fresh frosting.

 More Sheet Cakes Your Family Will Love